Bobblejot/four7/CONTRIBUTING.md

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the developers might not want to merge into Shoestrap.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the developers might not want to merge into Four7.

 Please adhere to the coding conventions used throughout the project (indentation, comments, etc.).

-Adhering to the following this process is the best way to get your work included in Shoestrap:
+Adhering to the following this process is the best way to get your work included in Four7:

-1. [Fork](http://help.github.com/fork-a-repo/) Shoestrap, clone your fork,
+1. [Fork](http://help.github.com/fork-a-repo/) Four7, clone your fork,
    and configure the remotes:

    ```bash